maclanzallamas/payvision-calculator/readme.md

 **Bonus:**

-1. Configure the application to allow use of keyboard numpad.
+Configure the application to allow use of keyboard numpad. **Done** :smile:

 ## How to run the application using local server